 - testing of 340B drug transaction records on a sample basis.

-- HRSA regional auditors forward a preliminary report to OPA for review.
+- Auditors forward a preliminary report to OPA for review.

 - OPA reviews the preliminary report, drafts a Final Report and issues the report to the covered entity, with a request for a corrective action plan (CAP), if applicable.

 Notice and Hearing